floriandanielit/iapi-annotator/README.md

 ### Features

 * Supports the annotation of structured data inside web pages
-* Supports the annotation of user interfaces for cloning (tbd)
+* Supports the annotation of user interfaces for cloning
-* Supports the annotation of forms for form automation (tbf)
+* Supports the annotation of forms for form automation
 * Stores annotations either locally (Local Storage) or remotely (open iAPI repository)
 * Interactive and intuitive user interface